 Bisphosphonates have been shown to increase the bone density in the hips and to reduce the incidence of hip fractures.

-Supplementation of calcium and vitamin D and hormone replacement therapy have been shown to reduce the incidence of fractures.
+Calcium, vitamin D and hormone replacement therapy have been shown to reduce the incidence of fractures.

 Diagnosis of the cause of the fall